 ALCO meets at lease quarterly and executes the first line management responsibilities.
-ALCO is chaired by the Group Chief Financial Officer.
+ALCO is co-chaired by the Group Chief Financial Officer and LifeStar Insurance CEO.

-3. Risk Management Committee (RMC)
+Risk Management Committee (RMC)

 RMC operates as a direct management committee under the authority of the Audit Committee of the Board of Directors and is responsible for the overall enterprise-wide management of all risk within LSI or impacting LSI.